the-turing-way/the-turing-way/conferences/abstracts/2021-01-RightsCon.md

 ### Session title (in English)
 _20 words_
-_Pique the audience's interest while also explainining the 'big idea' of your session_ The Turing Way: Making reproducible, ethical, and inclusive data science too easy not to do
+_Pique the audience's interest while also explainining the 'big idea' of your session_ The Turing Way: Building a collaborative guide to ethical data science

 ### Which institution(s) will host your session?
 _Write the full name of the institution(s) that should be credited publicly as the host of the session._